-Document No:PBT_HSE_REP_11_02_07A_V01Report Version No.:1
+Document No:

+PBT_HSE_REP_11_02_08A_V01

+Report Version No.:

+1

+Page No.:

-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 Noise Monitoring and Compliance Reporting 5.8 Within 6 months of consent being granted and every 6 months thereafter, the Applicant shall submit a report to the EPA containing the following information: (a) Identification and ranking by sound power level (in 1/3 octave bands for any source with potentially undesirable noise character) all significant noise sources on site.
-This is to include container impact noise(s), audible alarms, all significant plant and equipment; (b) Identification of all noise sensitive receivers that may be affected by the operation, and select an appropriate number of representative receiver locations to represent all sensitive receivers; (c) The results of all noise measurements undertaken to assess compliance with condition 3.3 of this consent; (d) A statement of whether noise levels from all activities at the site comply with the specified noise limits at the representative receiver locations.
-The statement shall take into account tonal, impulsive and short duration noises originating from the facility; (e) Where noise levels have been assessed to exceed licence limits, a statement explaining the reason why this has taken place; and A statement of what feasible and reasonable additional measures may be implemented to further reduce noise levels below that specified in the licence.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating Noise Monitoring and Compliance Reporting 5.8 Within 6 months of consent being granted and every 6 months thereafter, the Applicant shall submit a report to the EPA containing the following information: (f) Identification and ranking by sound power level (in 1/3 octave bands for any source with potentially undesirable noise character) all significant noise sources on site.
+This is to include container impact noise(s), audible alarms, all significant plant and equipment; (g) Identification of all noise sensitive receivers that may be affected by the operation, and select an appropriate number of representative receiver locations to represent all sensitive receivers; (h) The results of all noise measurements undertaken to assess compliance with condition 3.3 of this consent; (i) A statement of whether noise levels from all activities at the site comply with the specified noise limits at the representative receiver locations.
+The statement shall take into account tonal, impulsive and short duration noises originating from the facility; (j) Where noise levels have been assessed to exceed licence limits, a statement explaining the reason why this has taken place; and A statement of what feasible and reasonable additional measures may be implemented to further reduce noise levels below that specified in the licence.
 Background (do not remove): The noise limits within the EPL (1 September 2020) are different to those quoted here and in DA494.
 Biannual noise monitoring is carried out in accordance with the current EPL 6962.
 The monitoring is conducted by an independent acoustics engineer twice a year.
-2023 - Status: A copy of the Biannual Noise Monitoring Compliance Reports for May and November 2023 were emailed to the EPA and NSW Ports.
-Compliant 6 Environmental Management Construction Environmental Management Plan (CEMP) 6.1 The Applicant shall prepare and implement a Construction Environmental Management Plan (CEMP) to outline environmental management practices and procedures to be followed during the construction of the development.
-The Plan shall include, but not necessarily be limited to: (a) a description of all activities to be undertaken on the site during construction of the development, including an indication of stages of construction, where relevant; (b) statutory and other obligations that the Applicant is required to fulfil during construction, including all approvals, consultations and agreements required from authorities and other stakeholders, and key legislation and policies; Background (do not remove): Applicable to construction period of the development etc. 2023 - Status: No change.
+2024 - Status: A copy of the Biannual Noise Monitoring Compliance Reports for May (conducted in August) and November 2024 were emailed to the EPA.
+Observation: The biannual environmental noise compliance monitoring for Patrick Terminal is typically conducted in May and November; however, in 2024, it was performed in August and November.
+(Refer to Tables 1.2.3, 5.3, and 10.2) Partially Compliant 6 Environmental Management Construction Environmental Management Plan (CEMP) 6.1 The Applicant shall prepare and implement a Construction Environmental Management Plan (CEMP) to outline environmental management practices and procedures to be followed during the construction of the development.
+The Plan shall include, but not necessarily be limited to: (a) a description of all activities to be undertaken on the site during construction of the development, including an indication of stages of construction, where relevant; (b) statutory and other obligations that the Applicant is required to fulfil during construction, including all approvals, consultations and agreements required from authorities and other stakeholders, and key legislation and policies; Background (do not remove): Applicable to construction period of the development etc. 2024 - Status: No change.
 Not Applicable

-$^{^{34}}$ EPA General Terms of Approval - E1.1
+34 EPA General Terms of Approval - E1.1